Kax675/Kax675/README.md

 **About Me!**

-- 👨🏽‍💻 I’m currently a Student
+- 👨🏽‍💻 I’m currently an Student
 - 🌱 I’m currently exploring C, C# and C++ with a big interest.
 - 🤔 My interest lies in backend web development.
 - 💬 Ask me about anything, I love to answer!